dojo/docs/dojox/widget/Rotator.rst

 Programmatic examples
 ---------------------

-This example show you how the Rotator can create the pane DOM nodes for you.
+Example showing how the Rotator can create the pane DOM nodes for you.

 .. code-block :: javascript
  :linenos: